-There are five families of sources that we unify and standardize to construct a comprehensive sense of the workforce: (i) online professional profiles: full time series of an individual, including dates of employment, companies, titles, education, skills, and more; (ii) job postings: posting dates, job descriptions, and salaries for each position; (iii) employee sentiment: both review scores and actual reviews; (iv) government data: published labor statistics, domestically and globally, in addition to immigration filings, census data, social security administration data, and voter registration data; and (v) firmographic data: subsidiary-parent relationships of companies, industry classifications, and mapping to financial identifiers.
+There are several families of sources that we unify and standardize to construct a comprehensive sense of the workforce: (i) online professional profiles: full time series of an individual, including dates of employment, companies, titles, education, skills, and more; (ii) job postings: posting dates, job descriptions, skill, and salaries for each position; (iii) employee sentiment: both numerical scores and full text of reviews, parsed into topics; (iv) freelance platform data: projects, pay rates, skills, and activities; (v) layoff notices: from state filings and crowdsourced layoff trackers; (vi) government data: published labor statistics, domestically and globally, in addition to immigration filings, census data, social security administration data, and voter registration data; and (vii) firmographic data: subsidiary-parent relationships of companies, industry classifications, and mapping to financial identifiers.

-We deliver data on the 15th of every month, which represents the previous month’s counts.
-For example, by January 15th, we would deliver all of the data that occurred over the course of December.
+We typically deliver data on the 15th of every month, which represents the previous month’s counts, inflows, outflows, and salaries.
+For example, by January 15th, we would deliver the data that occurred over the course of December.
+Some datasets, like postings and sentiment data, can be delivered daily.

 We deliver our workforce data in three ways: (i) API access, where data is delivered by request. (ii) Data feed, where large portions of the data are delivered monthly.
 And (iii) our self service dashboard, where you can instantly start getting insights.

-When a company acquires or merges with another company, our standard delivery is to include the subsidiary as a part of the parent company, even retroactively, before the acquisition took place.
+There are two ways to consider subsidiaries: in a pro-forma approach or a point-in-time approach.
+In the pro-forma approach, when a company acquires or merges with another company, our standard delivery is to include the subsidiary as a part of the parent company, even retroactively, before the acquisition took place.
 For example, we include all of Whole Foods employees as part of Amazon, during 2008-2016, even though Amazon only acquired Whole Foods in 2017.
-The reason for this decision is that we want to avoid seeing an artificial spike in headcount when an acquisition or spinoff occurs.
-Upon request, we can also present subsidiaries as separate entities retroactively.
+The advantage of the pro-forma approach is that we avoid seeing an artificial spike in headcounts when the acquisition or spinoff occurs.
+In the point-in-time approach, we split inflows and outflows into organic flows, which are the result of corporate actions.
+The benefit of this added complexity is that it is more reflective of corporate structures in the past, and more suitable for back-testing.
+We can also present subsidiaries as separate entities, avoiding the issue altogether.

 Because we collect data from online professional profiles, we face an issue of data being drawn from a non-representative sample of the underlying population.
 To resolve this, we impose sampling weights to adjust for roles and locations that are underrepresented.
 For example, if 9/10 engineers in San Francisco have an online profile, when we see an engineer located in San Francisco, we count them as 1.1.
 Similarly, if 1/3 nurses in Germany have an online profile, we count them as 3.
 This allows us to approximate, as closely as possible, the true estimate of the underlying population.